joshuapoc/challenges/blog-card-challenge-new/README.md

 ### What I learned

-Common knowlede
+Common knowlegde
 - variable fonts are extensibly customizable

 HTML knowledge
-- <cite> is used for quoting works
+- [cite] is used for quoting works
-- <q> is used for quoting a few lines of another source.
+- [q] is used for quoting a few lines of another source.
 In css quotes: none removes the quotation marks
-- <blockquote> is used for quoting block or serveral lines of source
+- [blockquote] is used for quoting block or serveral lines of source
-- <svg> is used to create vector images
+- [svg] is used to create vector images

 CSS knowledge
 - [@font-face] imports downloaded fonts locally. with font-family you can set a custom name for the font